-When will my baby get his first tooth?
+When will my baby get his First Tooth?

 The first tooth breaking is a milestone for every baby and a very memorable moment for all parents.

-All I kept thinking about over and over was ‘how my little one going to tolerate the teething pain?
+All I kept thinking about over and over was ‘how is my little one going to tolerate the teething pain?
 Does teething really hurt him?’.
-I started surfing about teething and collected few home remedies to relieve the teething pain.
+I started surfing about teething and collected a few home remedies to relieve the teething pain.

 What is Teething in Babies?

 Tooth breaking through the gum line which occurs between the ages of four months to nine months is called teething.

 Our babies’ tooth development begins when they are in the womb.
 Each baby is different; some will develop at early around four months while others develop very late around one year or so.
 It all depends on the genetic transition.

 It is said that “if you or your spouse had an early teething/late teething your child may also have the same teething time”